 Looking up she keyed the start of her briefing in the holographic bowl next to her.
 The briefing began with a message that the following was top secret, eyes only, not for foreign disclosure, and carried other security caveats.
 Subsequent briefings to junior officers in her fleet would carry the same classification.
-After stating the briefing classification aloud, she began, “Officers of the Admiralty, I will present to you the plan to take Earth.”
+After stating the briefing classification aloud, she began, “Officers of the Admiralty, I will present to you the plan to take Terra.”

 A few admirals around her gaped at that simple sentence, one or two covered their mouth as if to stifle something they might’ve said.
 A majority leaned in as if to hear her better despite the room’s audio systems that could amplify the faintest whisper.

 Admiral Severin Henningsen left the briefing chamber almost an hour later with his chief of staff, a Captain Enise Aslan, as well as Admiral Xue Huang and his chief of staff, Captain Todor Boyadjiev.
 Henningsen quickly went for the lift along with the other admiral and the two captains.
-He pressed a button and the liftcar rocketed up out of the subbasement levels.
+He pressed a button and the lift car rocketed up out of the subbasement levels.
 The officers were silent as stone on the lift and were still silent as they walked to the officer’s lounge.

 The lounge was on the small end; it being only for a hundred or so people.
 There was real wood paneling on the walls and the dim indirect lighting from the floor was modulated to encourage comfort.
 The flooring matched the paneling on the walls and was buffed and shined to a near gleaming appearance.
 There were free-standing tables arranged around the room at regular intervals.
 Some of were built to seat two or four or as many as eight comfortably.
 Around the perimeter of the lounge were booths set into alcoves that had physical drapes over them which could be drawn for privacy in addition to whatever privacy screening hardware was built into the booths themselves.

 The bar was set against the northern wall and the top of it was buffed and shined to the point where one could see their reflection on its surface.
 An impressive assortment of liquors from all over Human Space was arranged behind the bar on shelves.
-The liquors were stacked from the lowest end to the top shelf stuff that was slowly disappearing as trade with Earth controlled space was cut off.
+The liquors were stacked from the lowest end to the top shelf stuff that was slowly disappearing as trade with Terra controlled space was cut off.
 Bottles of beer and wine sat in refrigeration units off to both sides of the bar and an equally impressive array of beers on draft showed with their handles behind the bar, just out of the reach of any patron.

 The barkeeps stood behind it, both male civilians clothed in tuxedos with coattails.
 Neither were all that impressive looking and they were trained to serve the bar’s immediate patrons with almost the same smooth attentiveness and unobtrusiveness that was drilled into any Fleet steward.
-Behind them and above the shelves of liquor was a HD screen which showed rotating images of different females, all of them naked and lying in comfortable repose.
+Behind them and above the shelves of liquor was a HD screen which showed rotating images of different females, all of them naked and laying in comfortable repose.
 The ladies in the display were shown for their aesthetic appeal rather than anything explicit.